okuhle2026/Introduction-to-Cybersecurity-/README.md

 ## Career Path I'm Interested In

-Cloud Security because I enjoy cloud computing and want to help organizations secure their systems.
+Security Analyst because I enjoy cloud computing and want to help organizations secure their systems.